williamlamjy/mTracker/docs/DeveloperGuide.md

 **Find functionality Testing**

-To test the done functionality, there are a few test cases you can try:
+To test the find functionality, there are a few test cases you can try:
 1. Testcase: Try the find command without any search string.
 ```
 mTracker$main> find